droe-lang/droe-lang.github.io/src/guide/ui-components.md

   url: /guide/frameworks/
 ---

-Roelang provides a comprehensive UI component system that generates native interfaces for web (HTML/JavaScript), Android (Kotlin), and iOS (Swift) from a single, consistent syntax.
+Ddroelang provides a comprehensive UI component system that generates native interfaces for web (HTML/JavaScript), Android (Kotlin), and iOS (Swift) from a single, consistent syntax.

 ## Layout System